BSc. Kinesiology – University of Alberta

 American Academy of Health, Rehabilitation & Fitness Professionals

 My clientele has included clients with post-surgical joint replacement rehabilitation, cardiac rehabilitation & wellness, sports injury post-rehabilitation, neural impairments and spinal cord injuries, cancer patients and even elite runners and fire fighters.
-Training is easiest once you know where to start, which is why I try to incorporate a lot of different assessment techniques, ranging from orthopedic assessments to the Functional Movement Screen to submaximal and maximal cardio testing to determine VO2 max.
-Everyone has a raging beast of an athlete inside of them, and deserves to feel what it’s like to push their limits with a safe and effective program
+Training is easiest once you know where to start, which is why I try to incorporate a lot of different assessment techniques, some common, some I’ve made up on the spot, but in each case the goal is to see what that person uniquely brings to the table and how I could help them get more from their workouts, however that may be.
+Everyone has a raging beast of an athlete inside of them, and deserves to feel what it’s like to push their limits with a safe and effective program.

-I’ve managed to teach seminars across North America on topics ranging from Post Rehab for the Personal Trainer to Psychology and Motivation for Optimal Training.
+I’ve managed to teach seminars all over the world.
 Most of my talks focus on using humour and hands-on application to keep people engaged and entertained.
-This has been shown to be a successful method of having participants retain key information versus just speaking and instructing.
+This has been shown to be a successful method of having participants retain key information versus just speaking and instructing, and lets me make ruthless fun of anyone who shows up to a hip or mobility seminar wearing tight jeans.
 Here’s a snippet of me teaching a core assessment and function seminar, and also dropping a super sweet magic trick on a stuck hip.

 This 6-month semi-custom workout system takes you and your specific strengths and weaknesses into the equation when it comes to the best program design possible.
 The digital product comes with 48 potential tracks for a workout program, over 288 months of potential programming, and limitless customizations to your abilities, schedule, environment, and goals.
 There’s also…